mithril-security/bastionlab/docs/docs/getting-started/installation.md

 ##### Environmental variables
 - `BASTIONLAB_BUILD_AS_ROOT`
   - If it is necessary to build the project as the **root user**, you need to set this variable before running the script.
-  - If the variable is not set when running as root, the dependencies will be installed but the project will not be build.
+  - If the variable is not set when running as root, the dependencies will be installed but the project will not be built.
   ```bash
   export BASTIONLAB_BUILD_AS_ROOT=1
   ./build.sh